 FROM: FAMILY MEDICINE CLINIC PROVIDERS AND STAFF

-We want to assure you that our staff has been working diligently to prepare for COVID-19 to reach our area, but we will need everyone to work together to help keep our community as healthy as possible.
+We want to assure you that our staff continues to work diligently to keep our patients, staff and community safe from COVID-19.
+But we also need everyone to work together to help control the spread.

 - If you believe you are having symptoms of COVID-19, please CALL the clinic so we can speak with you and help determine the appropriate next steps for your care.
 Please DO NOT present to the clinic unless you are directed to do so, as this puts other patients and providers at risk.

-- Due to a significant shortage of testing supplies, we are not able to test most patients for COVID-19.
-We are following the CDC recommendations for testing patients.
+- We are following the CDC recommendations for testing patients.

 - There is currently no approved treatment for COVID-19.
 For mild to moderate respiratory symptoms, the best thing you can do to help protect others is to stay at home and treat the symptoms.
 You should isolate yourself until you have been fever-free for at least 72 hours (without the use of fever-reducing medications) and you are no longer experiencing respiratory symptoms and at least 7 days have passed since the symptoms first appeared.

-- We understand that patients are still going to need medical care for non-respiratory related illnesses during this time as well, and we will still be available to meet these needs.
+- We understand that patients are still going to need medical care for non-respiratory related illnesses during this time as well, and we are available to meet these needs.
 However, we ask that patients consider the urgency of their medical need.
 Many chronic care follow up appointments may be able to be rescheduled, and mild illnesses/symptoms managed over the phone.
-We are also anticipating being able to offer some telehealth appointments in the near future.
-More information will be available soon.
+We are also able to offer some telehealth appointments.
+Call the clinic for information; 402.245.4475.